By Steven Meier

 Articular cartilage is the smooth material that covers the ends of the bones where they meet the joints.
 Healthy, intact joint connective tissue facilitates movement by allowing the bones to slide smoothly over each other.
 Damage to cartilage often occurs as part of normal wear and tear.
-However, because this connective tissue does not heal well on its own, patients with joint connective tissue damage may require surgery to stimulate new cartilage growth
+However, because this connective tissue does not heal well on its own, patients with joint connective tissue damage may require surgery to stimulate new cartilage growth and maintain joint preservation.

 Symptoms of Articular Cartilage Damage

 Depending on the severity of the damage, a portion of the bone to bone connective tissue may actually break off and come loose.
 This can inhibit the movement of the joint and create a feeling of the joint locking.
 While cartilage damage is most common in the knee, it can also develop in the shoulder, hip, elbow, ankle, and wrist joints.